In today’s world, the environment and its protection are some of the most pressing matters we are forced to address. Here are five artists at the...

-Karin Hanssen places her realistically painted characters in a specific situation.
+Karin Hanssen places her realistically painted characters in specific situations.
 They almost look like movie stills.
-She focuses on the influence of the mass media and the popular visual culture on our experience of reality.
-Hanssen points out the pitfalls of an exaggerated belief in personal fantasies, to the point where these ideals take on a life of their own, and any link with reality threatens to be lost.
+She focuses on the influence of mass media and popular visual culture on our experience of reality.
+Hanssen points out the pitfalls of an exaggerated belief in personal fantasies, to the point where these ideals take on a life of their own and any link with reality threatens to be lost.

-Take a look at the children who meet a life-size Donald Duck in the work The Approach.
+Take a look at the children who meet a life-size Donald Duck in her work The Approach.
 While one boy shakes hands with Donald Duck, the other reflects on the scene.
 Is this real?
-Maybe these children are looking for a role model like the Disney character in the cartoons.
-The artist assumes, therefore, that people mirror themselves in the characters, and here lies her critique on the actual society, where people are losing their personality.
+Maybe these children are looking for a role model like the Disney characters in the cartoons.
+The artist assumes, therefore, that people mirror themselves in the characters.
+Herein lies her critique on actual society, where people are losing their personality.

-Pop Art lends itself perfectly to depicting the ideal world because it is inspired mostly in advertising.
-And to be honest, what advertising agency doesn’t try to show the product being promoted at its best?
+Pop Art lends itself perfectly to depicting the ideal world because it is inspired mostly by advertising.
+And to be honest, what advertising agency doesn’t try to show their product being promoted at its best?
 Throughout the modern cityscape, brand names from advertising can be seen.
 And it is here that pop artists choose their subjects from everyday life.
-These images are symbols of prosperity, and that is why the pop artist involves these banal things in art to alienate, ironize, or fetishize them.
+These images are symbols of prosperity and that is why the pop artist involves these banal things in art to alienate, ironize, or fetishize them.

 In Look Mickey, Lichtenstein borrows a print from a Donald Duck illustrated storybook.
-He copied the print but introduced a simplification into the color scheme.
+He copied the print but simplified the color scheme.
 The primary colors give the work a “pop” look and are therefore accessible to a broader audience.

 Girl with a Balloon may be Banksy’s most popular work.
-Napalm is at least as eloquent and overloaded with criticism of capitalism.
-He takes some American stereotypes as an example: Banksy represents it as a place where we forget about the rest of the world and its problems to enjoy theme park rides, cartoons, and cheap hamburgers.
-So, Disney is a safe place, far away from the war, where compatriots risk their lives.
+Napalm is at least as eloquent and loaded with criticism of capitalism.
+He uses some American stereotypes as an example: Banksy represents it as a place where we forget about the rest of the world and its problems to enjoy theme park rides, cartoons, and cheap hamburgers.
+So, Disney is a safe place, far away from war where compatriots risk their lives.

 Banksy puts this girl next to well-known children’s characters Mickey Mouse and Ronald McDonald.
-While the girl in the original picture is walking alone, in Banksy’s print, she is held on both her hands.
-At first sight, this seems a protective sign; but looking closer at the facial expressions, you can only notice the contrast between the girl and the two American representatives.
-They are seemingly unconcerned by the girl’s emotions, and this is how Banksy uses his characters as an attack on American consumer culture, denouncing its lack of humanism.
+While the girl in the original picture is walking alone, in Banksy’s print she is held by both her hands.
+At first sight, this seems a sign of protection; but looking closer at the facial expressions, you can only notice the contrast between the girl and the two American representatives.
+They are seemingly unconcerned by the girl’s emotions.
+This is how Banksy uses characters as an attack on American consumer culture, denouncing its lack of humanism.

 A supplementary layer in the image stresses the commercialization of war itself.
 War has become a big business, not only for political lobbies but also for weapon manufacturers.

 Ben Allen‘s paintings combine Disney characters with the most concrete symbol of capitalism, namely the dollar sign.
 He comments on Western society and its obsession with money and power.
-Showing a lying Pinocchio, surrounded by one-dollar bills, gives a clear symbol of lost innocence.
+Showing a lying Pinocchio, surrounded by one-dollar bills gives a clear symbol of lost innocence.
 Moreover, Pinocchio indicates in his body position that he is a victim of capitalism.
-He cannot help lying with the benefit of gaining more money.
+He cannot help lying because of the benefit of gaining more money.